-In calculating the interest the Bank follows a discrete approach by applying the relevant interest rate applicable for each period.
-Given that, the level of interest rate for each period is conditional to certain achievements, it is not possible to make reliable estimates from the beginning of the financing in regards to the level of interest rate applicable for each period and therefore the Bank considers as the effective interest rate to be used as the rate applicable for each period.
+In calculating the interest the Bank followed a discrete approach by applying the relevant interest rate applicable for each period.
+Given that, the level of interest rate for each period was conditional to certain achievements, it was not possible to make reliable estimates from the beginning of the financing in regards to the level of interest rate applicable for each period and therefore the Bank considered as the effective interest rate to be used as the rate applicable for each period.
 It is also noted that the interest rate of this loan has not been treated as an off-market interest rate loan as the ECB has provided it to all credit institutions under its supervision.

-During 2021 total interest of €289.061 (2020: nil) has been recognised as 'Interest income calculated using the effective interest rate method' in the statement of profit or loss (Note 4).
+During 2022 total interest of €65.832 (2021:€289.061) has been recognised as 'Interest income calculated using the effective interest rate method' in the statement of profit or loss (Note 4).

-Details on encumbered assets related to the above funding facilities are disclosed in Notes 15 and 32.
+Details on encumbered assets related to the above funding facilities are disclosed in Notes 32.

 23. Other borrowings

-2021 2020
+2022 2021

 € €

-1 January 8.124.749 9.275.340
+1 January 6.990.642 8.124.749

-Advancements - -

-Interest charged (Note 5) 35.589 52.145
+Interest charged (Note 5) 64.130 35.589

-Repayments (1.169.696) (1.202.736)
+Repayments (1.118.045) (1.169.696)

-31 December 6.990.642 8.124.749
+31 December 5.936.727 6.990.642